 Even though you can't reduce the environmental impact at the end of a nappy's life cycle, by choosing nappies made with plant-based materials, you can reduce the impact at the start instead.

-"Some manufacturers do make a conscious effort to lower their carbon footprint and use renewable resources like plant-based materials, bioplastics and organic materials," Rebecca says.
+"Some manufacturers do make a conscious effort to lower their carbon footprint and use renewable resources like plant-based materials, bioplastics and organic materials," Ciaramidaro says.

 So take environmental claims with a grain of salt, and consider the impact of all the materials in the nappy and packaging when looking for a more environmentally friendly option.